Seb Dance

-Seb Dance (born 1 December 1981), is a British Labour Party politician who served as a Member of the European Parliament (MEP) for the London region from 2014 to 2020 and since January 2022 serves as Deputy Mayor of London for transport.
+Sebastian Dance (born 1 December 1981), is a British Labour Party politician who served as a Member of the European Parliament (MEP) for the London region from 2014 to 2020 and since January 2022 serves as Deputy Mayor of London for transport.

 He was Deputy Leader of the European Parliamentary Labour Party when Richard Corbett was leader, and Vice-Chair of the European Parliament Committee on the Environment, Public Health and Food Safety from 2019 to 2020.

 He was also the interim chair of the Labour Movement for Europe, the pro-EU society affiliated to the Labour Party, after the organisation's previous chair, Anna Turley, stepped down.

 Early and personal life

 Dance was born in the London Borough of Wandsworth and raised in the Home County of Surrey.

 Following his studies at University of Manchester, he was a sabbatical officer at the Manchester Student Union, leading campaigns and overseeing student participation in the merger between the Victoria University of Manchester and the University of Manchester Institute of Science and Technology.

 Dance is married to Spencer Livermore, Baron Livermore who is a British Labour Party life peer.